They both are incredible space holders, Reiki Maser Teachers and are here on this planet for assisting in the Ascension.

 Camp/Glamp: BYO Tent, your glamping/camping equipment & bedding

-Main House Private Rooms: You will have your own room and own bed, some private bath, some shared bath.
+Upgrade to a Private Rooms: You will have your own room, own bed and a private bath.

 During a psychedelic experience, many people have intimate realizations about themselves, their relationships, and their bad patterns or habits.
 The word “realization” sounds incredibly internal and low-impact compared to what a psychedelic experience actually can be, which researchers liken to a major, life-changing event.